MoonPoet/xaprb-src/content/slides/all-things-open-2018-golang-database-sql-in-action/index.md

 }

 // If you don't care to check whether it was NULL,
-// Just use s.String without checking, it'll be ""
+// just use s.String without checking, it'll be ""
 ```

 ---